Kelly Clarkson Shows Off Weight Loss, Shorter Hair

 A post shared by Kelly Clarkson (@kellyclarkson) on

 Kelly once confessed that she herself does not cook, but she does have a chef named Lisa who cooks “amazing and healthy” things for her and her family.
 Now Clarkson enjoys a high protein diet and has swapped out sweets for veggies.
-As many fans of the singer knows, Kelly has struggled with her weight ever since she was thrust into the spotlight following her American Idol win.
+As many fans of the singer know, Kelly has struggled with her weight ever since she was thrust into the spotlight following her American Idol win.

 And in an interview with Redbook, Clarkson dished that she has come under scrutiny for her weight many times but blamed the public for only caring about aesthetics or the way she looks instead of worrying about her overall health.
 The 36-year-old shared that when she is skinny, that usually means she’s not doing well, but when she is fat, she’s generally happy.